Home Research Publications Field Work Personal Contact CV pdf

 TEM of symbiotic bacteria (b) in gill tissue of the hydrothermal vent clam Calyptogena magnifica.
 Courtesy: C. Cavanaugh, Biol.
 Soc.
 Wash.
 Bull.
 1985.

 A holistic understanding of microbial diversity and function requires studies targeting varying levels of biological complexity, from individual cells to entire communities and ecosystems.
 Advances in DNA sequencing have transformed our capacity to study microorganisms across complexity gradients.
-Entire genomes can now be sequenced within hours, facilitating comparative studies of genome architecture and content.
+Entire genomes can now be sequenced within hours from DNA originating from single cells, facilitating comparative studies of genome architecture and content.
 Additionally, high-throughput shotgun sequencing can characterize the diverse pool of genes (DNA) and expressed transcripts (RNA) of an entire microbial community (the metagenome and metatranscriptome, respectively).

-In combination with single-gene or genome analyses, we use massively parallel sequencing (e.g., 454 technology) to analyze the metatranscriptome of microbial communities [for examples of these methods, see Frias-Lopez et al. 2008, PNAS, 105:3805-3810; Stewart et al. 2010, ISME J, 4:896-907].
-The resulting datasets contain hundreds of thousands of sequence fragments (reads) from both the transcriptionally active gene pool and the pool of non-coding RNA molecules (e.g., ribosomal RNA, smRNA).
-When coupled to metagenomic (DNA) data, metatranscriptomic analyses help clarify the link between the genetic potential of a community and its actual functional state (inferred from the transcript pool), reveal novel molecular and ecological adaptations to the geochemical environment, and inform theory about the molecular evolution of highly expressed genes.
+In combination with single-genome or metagenome analyses, we study microbial community gene expression using high throughout methods (e.g., Illumina technology) to sequence the metatranscriptome of microbial communities [for examples of these methods, see Frias-Lopez et al. 2008, PNAS, 105:3805-3810; Stewart et al. 2010, ISME J, 4:896-907].
+The resulting datasets contain hundreds of thousands to millions of sequence fragments (reads) from both the transcriptionally active gene pool and the pool of non-coding RNA molecules (e.g., ribosomal RNA, small RNAs).
+When coupled to metagenomic data, metatranscriptomic analyses help clarify the link between the genetic potential of a community and its actual functional state (inferred from the transcript pool), reveal novel molecular and ecological adaptations to the geochemical environment, and inform theory about the molecular evolution of highly expressed genes.
 This work has focused primarily on bacterioplankton communities, sampled either directly from the marine environment or manipulated within an experimental framework (e.g., via mesocosm or bioreactor treatments).
 However, we are also applying these methods to other systems, including microbial symbioses.

 Symbiont Evolution and Physiology